asreview/asreview/docs/source/lab/oracle.rst

 ===========

-This is a quick tour in using the ASReview LAB software in Oracle Mode, which is the user- friendly frontend for active learning in systematic reviews for unlabelled data with interaction by the user.
+This is a quick tour in using the ASReview LAB software in Oracle Mode, which is the user-friendly frontend for active learning in systematic reviews for unlabelled data with interaction by the user.
 A more elaborate instruction can be found on our `blogpost <https://asreview.nl/asreview-class-101/>`_